Visit an English Pub, the grasslands of Africa and shop at an Amish auction all in Ohio! These are three unique things to see in southeastern Ohio.

 7. See the Largest Collection of Bronze Statues by a Living Sculptor in Zanesville.

 Life wasn’t handed to Alan Cottrill on a silver platter.
 This phenomenal and passionate artist grew up poor in Zanesville and was the first to graduate high school in his family.
 He didn’t start out as an artist.
-He made his money in the fast-food business and while living abroad discovered his love for sculpting.
+He made his money in the fast-food business and, while living abroad, discovered his love for sculpting.

 He’s a firm believer in working hard to reach your goals and studied day and night at the prestigious Art Students League and the National Academy of Design.

-Alan sculpts seven days a week and has cast more than 500 pieces making his bronze statue collection the largest in existence by a living sculptor.
+Alan sculpts seven days a week and has cast over 500 pieces making his bronze statue collection the largest in existence by a living sculptor.
 You can view part of his collection at the Alan Cottrill Sculpture Studio in Zanesville.
 And if you’re lucky, you may pop in and catch a glimpse of the master at work.

-You’ll know you’re in the right place as you’ll find sculptures lining the street leading up to his studio which is also part of the Ohio Art Corridor.
+You’ll know you’re in the right place as you’ll find sculptures lining the street leading up to his studio, which is also part of the Ohio Art Corridor.

 Address: 110 S 6th St, Zanesville, OH 43701

 8. Dine in an English Pub 4,000 Miles Away from London.